rqlite/rqlite/README.md

 ## Quick Start
 _Detailed documentation [is available](https://github.com/rqlite/rqlite/tree/master/DOC).
 You may also wish to check out the [rqlite Google Group](https://groups.google.com/forum/#!forum/rqlite)._

-The quickest way to get running on OSX and Linux is to download a pre-built release binary.
+The quickest way to get running on macOS and Linux is to download a pre-built release binary.
 You can find these binaries on the [Github releases page](https://github.com/rqlite/rqlite/releases).
 If you prefer Windows you can download the latest build [here](https://ci.appveyor.com/api/projects/otoolep/rqlite/artifacts/rqlite-latest-win64.zip?branch=master).
 Once installed, you can start a single rqlite node like so:
 ```bash
 rqlited -node-id 1 ~/node.1
 ```